benmiller314/dsam2024fall/schedule.md

 * The physicality of the digital <!-- find and add a reading on environmental impact of GenAI -->
 * Topic modeling and distant reading

 or something else you suggest (with enough lead time...)!
+We'll vote asynchronously in week 8 and finalize in week 9, setting the agenda for weeks 11, 12, and 15.